gcc-mirror/gcc/gcc/config/sh/sync.md

 ;; You should have received a copy of the GNU General Public License ;; along with GCC; see the file COPYING3.
 If not see ;; <http://www.gnu.org/licenses/>.
+;;
+;;
+;; Atomic integer operations for the Renesas / SuperH SH CPUs.
+;;
+;; On single-core systems there can only be one execution context running ;; at a given point in time.
+This allows the usage of rewindable atomic ;; sequences, which effectively emulate locked-load / conditional-store ;; operations.
+;; When an execution context is interrupted while it is an atomic ;; sequence, the interrupted context's PC is rewound to the beginning of ;; the atomic sequence by the interrupt / exception handling code, before ;; transferring control to another execution context.
+This is done by ;; something like...
+;;
+;;	if (interrupted_context_in_atomic_sequence
+;;	    && interrupted_pc < atomic_exitpoint)
+;;	  interrupted_pc = atomic_entrypoint;
+;;
+;; This method is also known as gUSA ("g" User Space Atomicity) and the ;; Linux kernel for SH3/SH4 implements support for such software ;; atomic sequences.
+However, it can also be implemented in freestanding ;; environments.
+;;
+;; For this the following atomic sequence ABI is used.
+;;
+;; r15 >= 0:	Execution context is not in an atomic sequence.
+;;
+;; r15  < 0:	Execution context is in an atomic sequence and r15
+;;		holds the negative byte length of the atomic sequence.
+;;		In this case the following applies:
+;;
+;;		r0:	PC of the first instruction after the atomic ;;			write-back instruction (exit point).
+;;			The entry point PC of the atomic sequence can be ;;			determined by doing r0 + r15.
+;;
+;;		r1:	Saved r15 stack pointer before entering the
+;;			atomic sequence.
+;;
+;; An example atomic add sequence would look like:
+;;
+;;	mova	.Lend,r0		! .Lend must be 4-byte aligned.
+;;	mov	r15,r1
+;;	.align 2			!
+Insert aligning nop if needed.
+;;	mov	#(.Lstart - .Lend),r15	!
+Enter atomic sequence
+;;.Lstart:
+;;	mov.l	@r4,r2			! read value
+;;	add	r2,r5			! modify value
+;;	mov.l	r5,@r4			! write-back
+;;.Lend:
+;;	mov	r1,r15			!
+Exit atomic sequence
+;;					! r2 holds the previous value.
+;;					! r5 holds the new value.
+;;
+;; Notice that due to the restrictions of the mova instruction, the .Lend ;; label must always be 4-byte aligned.
+Aligning the .Lend label would ;; potentially insert a nop after the write-back instruction which could ;; make the sequence to be rewound, although it has already passed the ;; write-back instruction.
+This would make it execute twice.
+;; For correct operation the atomic sequences must not be rewound after ;; they have passed the write-back instruction.
+;;
+;; The current implementation is limited to QImode, HImode and SImode ;; atomic operations.
+DImode operations could also be implemented but ;; would require some ABI modifications to support multiple-instruction ;; write-back.
+This is because SH1/SH2/SH3/SH4 does not have a DImode ;; store instruction.
+DImode stores must be split into two SImode stores.
+;;
+;; For some operations it would be possible to use insns with an immediate ;; operand such as add #imm,Rn.
+However, since the original value before ;; the operation also needs to be available, this is not so handy.

 (define_c_enum "unspec" [
   UNSPEC_ATOMIC